Servos and How They Are Wired

 The motor of an analog servo receives a signal from the servo amplifier (inside the servo) at 30 times a second.
 This pulsing signal tells the servo motor when to start rotating and which way to rotate.
 Since it only happens 30 times a second, that's the minimum reaction time.

-There are also different types of servo motors available: cored, coreless, and now brushless.
+There are different types of servo motors available: cored, coreless, and brushless.
 You can read definitions of brushless, coreless, and cored servo motors in the glossary.

-Below are the four standard connectors that are used by the 'big' four radio manufacturers.
-Other manufacturers or third-party servo makers, such as FrSky, FlySky, and all those new servos, use the JR or Hitec standard.
+Below are the four standard connectors used by the 'big four' radio manufacturers.
+Other manufacturers or third-party servo makers, such as FrSky, FlySky, and many newer servos, use the JR or Hitec standard.
 What to watch out for is that red is almost always positive (+), except Airtronics with the older non-Z connector.
-White, yellow, and orange are the signal wire for the servo.
+White, yellow, and orange are the signal wires for most of these types of servo.